Geoservices

 - Web Map Service, tiled as Web Map Tile Service WMTS

-For testing purposes, the Civil Engineering and Geoinformation Office offers a freely accessible test service.
+The Civil Engineering and Geoinformation Office offers a freely accessible test service for testing purposes.
 You can find the test service here

 Transformation services

 Transformation services are services that make it possible to transform geodata to specific formats, specific data models or specific reference frames and thus make them usable for your own applications.
 The Civil Engineering and Geoinformation Office works together with the Federal Office of Topography for coordinate transformation.
-You can also use the online computing service from swisstopo to transform data with Liechenstein coordinates
+You can also transform data with Liechenstein coordinates using the swisstopo online calculation service

 Check and validation services